mshagirov/pythonlab/_01-introduction/10_loops.md

 *indented* block of code.
 The indented code is repeatedly executed during each execution of the loop.

-### Help Me Fix This Code

-Run the code below to see what it does.
-It should

-- iterate over the items in a shopping basket, and
+E.g., the code below iterates over the items in a shopping basket and prints them.
-- print the name of the item and its index in the basket.

-In the end, we need to print the total number of items in a list.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
-basket = ['apple', 'bread', 'cheese', 'durian', 'eggs'] count = 0
+basket = ['apple', 'bread', 'cheese', 'durian', 'eggs']

 for k in basket:
-    print(count, ':', k)
-count += 1

-print(f'\n{count} items')
+    print(k)
 </script></pre></div>

-> In the above, we are manually tracking the index number.
-This is not the usual practice as we are mostly interested about the value itself and not its index.
-We generally don't need to keep track of the index or count the length of the iterable when using loops since the for loop keeps track of the items in an iterable for us.
+> Generally, we don't need to keep track of the index or count the length of the iterable when using loops since the for loop keeps track of the items in an iterable for us.